LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

 .. c:function:: SUNErrCode SUNStepper_SetLastFlag(SUNStepper stepper, int last_flag)

-   This function set a flag than can be used by sunstepper implementations to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.
+   This function sets a flag than can be used by sunstepper implementations to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.

    :param stepper: the stepper object.
-   :param last_flag: A pointer to where the flag value will be written.
+   :param last_flag: the flag value.
    :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNStepper_GetLastFlag(SUNStepper stepper, int *last_flag)